org-metaeffekt/metaeffekt-documentation-template/doc/inventory-enrichment/msrc/understanding-data.md

 ### Getting the data

 1. **Data structure used**
-   The data structure used to store a KB identifier and it’s dependencies is a node-based graph.
+   The data structure used to store a KB identifier and its dependencies is a node-based graph.
 A Node has these
    properties:

     - `String kbId`